9 Things Small Biz Owners Wish You Knew for Small Business Saturday

 Small business owners take the utmost pride in their work

-"Our work is a labor of love," says Norwood.
-"From printing each paper through our vintage presses, to individually packaging and sleeving each card, everything is handmade, and it's a craft we are proud to maintain."
+“Our work is a labor of love,” says Norwood.
+“From printing each paper through our vintage presses, to individually packaging and sleeving each card, everything is handmade, and it’s a craft we are proud to maintain.”
 This careful attention to detail is yet another reason to shop local.
-(Consider sending these creative thank-you gift ideas for every occasion.)
+Check out these holiday shopping tips for a stress-free season.

 Small business owners value the little details